In addition to the frequently asked questions outlined below, several departments have compiled their own:

 Who can I talk to if I have questions about MTU Flex?

 You can email questions and comments to firstname.lastname@example.org.

-I'm an incoming first-year student.
+I'm an international graduate student.
 What does this mean for me?

 I'm a master's degree student and my thesis research has been delayed.
 Can I switch my degree to coursework-only?